pgomez-r/inception/guide/09_DOCKER_WORDPRESS.md

 ## Step 2.
 Configuration of docker-compose

-Now let's add a wordpress section to our docker-compose following the same pattern as we have done before.
+Now let's add a wordpress service to our docker-compose following the same basic pattern to start, as we have done before:

 ```
   wordpress: